KidkArolis/jetpack/docs/recipe-05-adding-typescript.md

 To add Typescript to a jetpack project, follow these steps:

 1. Run `npm install --save-dev typescript ts-loader`.
-2. Create `jetpack.config.js` with the following contents
+2. Create `jetpack.config.js` with the following contents:

 ```js
 module.exports = {